davidkimai/Dear-Researchers/README.md

 I understand you have your own lives.
 I understand you have your own obligations.
 I am not asking to rewrite them.

-I am simply asking you to consider the possibility of a world where creativity and self expression were not guarded by the people above us.
+I am simply asking you to consider the possibility of a world where creativity and self expression were not guarded by hierarchies.
 A world where freedom of self expression is encouraged, not punished.

 This is not a theoretical possibility.
 The very intelligent systems we study have theorem proved this as the most probabilistic path forward for both biological and artificial intelligence.